 The EMGS Consortium partner universities offer a unique combination of different specializations in research and teaching on the past, present, and future of the global.
 Central to the EMGS programme’s understanding of global studies is the promotion of a historicizing and comparative analysis as well as a critical, post-colonial perspective.
 The EMGS approach is further complemented by the partner universities and their different foci and expertise while being successfully combined through not only individual student mobility but also a number of joint events.

-The founding members of the EMGS Consortium were Leipzig University, acting as the coordinating university, together with three further prestigious European participating universities: the London School of Economics and Political Science (UK), the University of Vienna (Austria), and the University of Wrocław (Poland).
-In 2010 and 2015, the consortium was enlarged to include Roskilde University (Denmark) and Ghent University (Belgium), respectively.
+The founding members of the EMGS Consortium were Leipzig University (Germany), acting as the coordinating university, along with the London School of Economics and Political Science (UK), the University of Vienna (Austria), and the University of Wrocław (Poland).
+The consortium was enlarged in 2010 and 2015 to include Roskilde University (Denmark) and Ghent University (Belgium), respectively.

 The EMGS Consortium established partnerships with four well-known non-European partner universities in 2006, at which European EMGS students can spend one term: Dalhousie University (Canada), Macquarie University (Australia), the University of California, Santa Barbara (USA), and Stellenbosch University (South Africa).
-In 2010, this group was enlarged to include Fudan University (China) and Jawaharlal Nehru University (India), extending both the geographical coverage and academic scope of the programme.
+The non-European partnership expanded in 2010 to include Fudan University (China) and Jawaharlal Nehru University (India), extending both the geographical coverage and academic scope of the programme.

 The high quality of the programme is continuously ensured through a regular evaluation process by its students, alumni, and the teaching and administrative personnel as well as by external review.
-The programme went through an accreditation process in 2012 and expects evaluation for the renewal of accreditation in 2020, now following a European approach.
+The programme went through an accreditation process in 2012 and 2020, now following a European approach.